A virtually 2-step nilpotent group with polynomial geodesic growth: Open questions and further work

 \section{Open questions and further work}

-The key to proving Theorem~\ref{thm:main} is the explicit calculation of geodesic length and consequent explicit form of geodesic words by Blach\`ere.
-In particular, we exploit the fact that each element of $\mathcal H$ has some geodesic of a particularly special form to make our construction of $\vH$.
-For these reasons, our proof does not immediately appear to generalise to other virtually nilpotent groups (or for that matter to different generating sets of $\vH$).
+The key to our proof of Theorem~\ref{thm:main} is the geodesic representatives given in the work of Blach\`ere.
+In particular, we exploit the fact that each element of $\mathcal H$ has some geodesic of a particularly special form to prove polynomial geodesic growth for $\vH$.
+For this reason, our proof does not immediately appear to generalise to other virtually nilpotent groups (or for that matter to different generating sets of $\vH$).
 In light of this, we pose the following question. \begin{question}[Characterising polynomial geodesic growth] For which $k\in \mathbb N$ is there a virtually $k$-step nilpotent group with polynomial geodesic growth with respect to some finite generating set? \end{question}

 It follows from \cite[Theorem~2]{bass1972} that the usual growth rate of a virtually nilpotent group is polynomial of integer degree.
-Moreover, from \cite{Alex-VirtAbel} it is known that if a virtually abelian group has polynomial geodesic growth, then it must be of integer degree since the geodesic growth series is rational in this case.
+Moreover, from \cite{Alex-VirtAbel} it is known that if a virtually abelian group has polynomial geodesic growth, then it must be of integer degree (since the geodesic growth series is rational in this case).
 It is not known if there is a virtually nilpotent group with polynomial geodesic growth of a non-integer degree.
 Based on experimental results we conjecture that the geodesic growth rate of $\vH$ with respect to the generating set $S$ can be bounded from above and below by polynomials of degree six (cf.\ the usual growth is polynomial of degree four).
 The corresponding code and first 645 terms of the geodesic growth function are available from \cite{githubcode}.

-\begin{question}[Degree of polynomial geodesic growth] Is there a group with polynomial geodesic growth which is not equivalent to $n^c$ for $c\in \mathbb N$ with respect to some finite generating set? \end{question}
+\begin{question}[Degree of polynomial geodesic growth] Is there a group with polynomial geodesic growth of a non-integer degree? \end{question}